 Starting with the abduction and murder of Jean McConville was a good idea on the author’s part as it immediately captured my attention and, I believe, set the tone for the rest of the book.
 Keefe ensures the reader knows what they are getting into: a tragic story with little honour or redemption to it.

-I think he did an especially convincing job of explaining in detail the climate of fear which began to take over at the time was truly fascinating in itself, demonstrating how profoundly terrorist organizations can affect the people surrounding them.
+I think he did an especially convincing job of explaining in detail the climate of fear which began to take over at the time, and how it ended up shaping the future of the country itself.

 Behind the Forbidden Curtains

 If we look at Say Nothing for a moment as a study of a terrorist organization in itself, I think the author most certainly deserves a lot of praise for the amount of information he managed to include about the I.R.A. members themselves.

 To my surprise, it seems quite a few of them express real regret and severe doubts as to whether or not their actions were justified.
 Some of them are starting to come around to the idea they weren’t really freedom fighters, but vicious and probably misguided murderers.

 The Final Verdict